 By Lucky Byfleet

+Airport transfer in Iceland is slightly different than other countries.
 Our international airport – Keflavik, is 50km from Reykjavik.
 The drive is 45 minutes on a good day.
 So an airport transfer in a taxi can cost you up to $200 that you could spend whale watching or gazing at the northern lights with us.
 Unlike a lot of airports situated out of the city we don’t have a high-speed train shuttle…we have no public trains at all…just 3m of track down by the harbour.
 It’s very cute, but not useful as transport for your romantic weekend.
 Instead here are your best options for an airport transfer into Reykjavik.

 6 ways to avoid paying $200 for an airport transfer in Iceland.

-The thing to look out for is that large coaches aren’t allowed in the centre of the city, so normally you are taken to a depot and then transferred onto minibuses.
+The thing to look out for is that large coaches aren’t allowed in the centre of the city, so normally you are taken to a depot and then transferred onto minibusses.
 But Reykjavik is small, so the depot may only be five minutes walk from your hotel!
 And it wouldn’t be worth paying the extra.

-If you are staying at the Bus Hostel it is definitely worth choosing Airport Direct as their depot is at it, rather than at the main bus terminal – the BSI.
+If you are staying at the Bus Hostel it is definitely worth choosing Airport Direct as their depot is located at the Bus Hostel, rather than at the main bus terminal – the BSI.
 Of course, you can transfer to anywhere else from there, but it would be silly to get a coach to BSI then pay extra money to come to the Bus Hostel.
 The same applies to a lot of hotels marked as downtown, take a second to google maps it!
 Then chose Flybus or Grayline.

 The prices vary a little but they are normally about 3500isk ($27) one way, 6500isk ($50) return, without an extra minibus changeover.